nathanaelnienaber/freedom-audit/README.md

+To update the `README.md` file for the `tmrw-audit` project based on the enhancements and changes discussed, we need to reflect new features like API support, updated CLI commands, and improved documentation.
+Below is the fully updated `README.md` file, incorporating these changes while maintaining the project's tone and ethos:

+---

 # tmrw audit

 The cloud is a cage. `tmrw audit` is your escape kit.
 It scans your codebase to reveal your **Freedom Score**—how trapped you are by vendor lock-in and deplatforming risks.
 A single Terms of Service (ToS) violation could take your app offline.
 Firebase shut down Iranian devs' projects without warning.
 GitHub banned Tornado Cash after Treasury pressure.
 Parler went dark in 2021 when AWS pulled the plug.
 Don’t be next.
 Run `tmrw audit`, own your infra, or lose it.

 ## What is `tmrw audit`?

 `tmrw audit` is a command-line interface (CLI) tool that analyzes your codebase for cloud dependencies, calculates your Freedom Score (0–100, higher is freer), and provides an **Escape Plan** to reduce vendor lock-in and deplatforming risks.
-It parses Terraform (`.tf`), YAML (`.yml`, `.yaml`), and `package.json` files to detect proprietary services (e.g., AWS Lambda, Azure Functions) and assess portability (e.g., Docker, Kubernetes).
-The output is clear, actionable, and aligns with the **TMRW Manifesto**’s mission for user-owned, unkillable infrastructure.
+It parses Terraform (`.tf`), YAML (`.yml`, `.yaml`), CloudFormation JSON, and `package.json` files to detect proprietary services (e.g., AWS Lambda, Azure Functions) and assess portability (e.g., Docker, Kubernetes).
+The output is clear, actionable, and aligns with the **TMRW Manifesto**’s mission for user-owned, unchained infrastructure.

 ## Why Use It?

-DNS, payment, storage, compute, serverless providers, own your infra with ToS that can shift overnight. `tmrw audit` empowers you to:
+DNS, payment, storage, compute, serverless providers—own your infra with ToS that can shift overnight. `tmrw audit` empowers you to:

 - **See Your Risk**: A Freedom Score shows your lock-in level.
-- **Escape the Cage**: Get steps to reduce dependency (e.g., swap Lambda for Docker).
+- **Build an Escape Plan**: Get steps to reduce dependency (e.g., swap Lambda for Docker).
-- **Stay Sovereign**: Build infrastructure you truly own.
+- **Unchain your Stack**: Build infrastructure you truly own.

 ## Installation